alexfigliolia/galena/README.md

   // state
 }, new Logger(), new Profiler());

-// To apply middleware to a single of `State` const MyState = new State(
+// To apply middleware to a single piece of `State` const MyState = new State(
   /* reactive value */,
   new Logger(),